IIP Placements in South Africa

 Location: Johannesburg, South Africa

 PRICELESS-SA is a country-based initiative based at the Wits School of Public Health.
 Its work is largely in the area of health economics, with a focus on economic evaluation as it is focused on the impact of fiscal and legislative policy on nutrition in South Africa.
 Its main goals are to ensure that priority setting for health care systems is based on good evidence; to support the development of specific evidence-based information and tools to help determine how best to use existing/scarce resources so that health systems work more effectively and efficiently--in other words provide good value for money; and to develop local capacity to perform and interpret cost effectiveness analysis and related work.
-The IIP interns will work with a dynamic research team on topics that include maternal and child health interventions and chronic diseases (including vascular disease, diabetes, HIV) with a specific focus on strengthening the delivery of interventions at the primary health care level and the impact of fiscal and legislative policy on nutrition in South Africa.
+The IIP interns will work with a dynamic research team on topics that include maternal and child health interventions and chronic non-communicable diseases (including vascular disease, diabetes, HIV) with a specific focus on strengthening the delivery of interventions at the primary health care level and the impact of fiscal and legislative policy on nutrition in South Africa.
 The focus of the work is on the role/use of cost effectiveness and related evidence-based approaches in setting priorities for health interventions and maximizing their impact.
 IIP intern responsibilities would include undertaking systematic reviews of the literature to find data for use in burden of disease and cost-effectiveness studies; contributing to burden of disease analysis (using GBD methodology) for chronic diseases; finding and extracting data for costing of health care programs and interventions in South Africa; grant-writing; and assisting with cost-effectiveness analysis.
-IIP candidates with interests in global health in low/middle income countries and particularly in the area of non-communicable diseases are encouraged to apply.
-Strong numerical skills and journalism experience would be an asset.
+IIP candidates with interests in global health in low/middle income countries and particularly in priority setting, economics, anthropology or international relations are encouraged to apply.
+Strong quantitiative and communication skills and journalism experience would be an asset.
 Two placements have been created for International Internship Program (IIP) interns.
 This internship is offered in partnership with the Program in Global Health and Health Policy and can be used by GHP juniors for completion of the GHP Summer Research Requirement (please check the appropriate box on your application).

 Southern African Music Rights Organization (SAMRO) Foundation